 (All distances are approximate)

-For those with satellite navigation the postcode is: TD1 1RF
+For those with satellite navigation the postcode is: TD1 1RQ

 From the A72 from Peebles, take Wood Street into Galashiels, before turning right onto Woodside Place which turns into Windyknowe Road.
-Turn left into the aforementioned cul-de-sac on the left and Windybraes is half-way down on the left-hand side.
+Proceed forward and you will come to Braeholm halfway along on your right.

 There are also a variety of outdoor pursuits in the area that include fishing on the River Tweed, fieldsports, horse riding, golf, lawn bowling, mountain biking, and a selection of walks including the Southern Upland Way.